-Taking great landscape pictures can seem so easy compared to shooting action photography or taking pictures of children or animals.
+Taking great landscape pictures seems so easy compared to shooting action photography or taking pictures of children or animals.
 However, any photographer that’s lugged their equipment to the top of a beautiful vista only to end up with sub-par photos can tell you that there’s a lot more to great landscape photography than simply showing up.
 Here are a few things to keep in mind that will help your photos turn out fantastic.

 Hold ’em Steady

 While slower shutter speeds will add to your detail and depth of field, lengthening the exposure time has its own risks.
 Even the most steady-handed of photographers begin to run the risk of hand “shake” blur at a shutter speed of about 125, so skip this headache altogether and mount your camera on a tripod, sandbag, or flat rock.
-If you are using a very low shutter speed or the bulb setting on your camera, you may also want to consider picking up a cable release.
+If you’re using a very low shutter speed or the bulb setting on your camera, you may also want to consider picking up a cable release.
 This will prevent the image from being compromised by the movement of your hands pushing the shutter button.

 Aim for Something

-Picture an empty room with no windows- pretty boring isn’t it?
-Landscapes are exactly the same as any other photograph – you need a subject to make it interesting.
+Picture an empty room with no windows.
+Pretty boring, isn’t it?
+Landscapes are exactly the same as any other photograph.
+You need a subject to make it interesting.
 No matter what kind of landscape you’re taking, you want to have some type of focal point framed in the image.
 This may seem strange, but simply pointing a camera at a mountain and hitting the shutter isn’t going to automatically result in an amazing photograph.
 Think of the “story” of each photograph, and try to tell it in the frame.